 8 – Siem Reap, Cambodia

 Choosing just one place in Cambodia was tough, but it HAD to be Siem Reap.
-Visiting Angkor Wat was one of my bucket list points, and I was blown away when I discovered that the surrounding Angkor Thom and other ruins were just as spectacular.
-The city was perfect for backpackers, taking me way past my travel expectations.
-Immersing myself with locals, I was invited to a small village school for dinner and met a group of children from a sex trafficking rescue centre.
-If there was ever anything to make you realise how over privileged you are…
+Visiting Angkor Wat was one of my bucket list points, and I was blown away when I discovered that the surrounding Angkor Thom and other ruins are just as spectacular.
+The city is perfect for backpackers, offering days worth of temple exploring, quirky night markets and endless nightlife.

-Insider Tip: Find yourself a good tuk tuk driver for the entirety of your stay.
-I found a guy that took $10 from me per day and carted me everywhere, waiting at each stop for hours until I was done.
-As the days went by, he became my ‘insider’ friend – taking me places that other tourists might not see, and even giving me a phone in case of emergencies.
+Insider Tip: Find yourself a good tuktuk driver for the entirety of your stay.
+I found a guy that took $10 from me per day, driving me everywhere, and at each stop for hours until I was done.
+As the days went by, he became my insider friend, taking me places a little more off the beaten track, and even giving me a phone in case of emergencies.

 7 – Amsterdam, Netherlands

-Europe doesn’t tend to be my thing – I’ve already seen a lot of castles (I’m from Scotland).
-Amsterdam, however, is utterly beautiful.
+Europe doesn’t tend to be my thing.
+I’ve already seen a lot of castles (I’m from Scotland).
+Amsterdam, however, is stunning.
 I’m always disappointed to hear people saying that they only smoked weed and went to see the prostitutes.
-The city is teaming with galleries, festivals and little hipster coffee spots and restaurants.
-My Instagram account has a field day with the beautiful big windowed buildings alone.
+The city is teaming with galleries, festivals, little hipster coffee spots and restaurants.
+My Instagram account has a field day every time I visit.

-Insider Tip: Visit De Pijp for city centre boutiques, vintage shops, restaurants and locals’ bars.
+Insider Tip: Visit De Pijp for city centre boutiques, vintage shops, restaurants and the locals’ bars.

 6 – Wat Rong Khun, Chiang Rai

-One of my biggest regrets is that I only stopped in Chiang Rai or a mere 45 minutes to see this place.
-Have you ever been somewhere that was so overwhelming beautiful that it made you cry?
+One of my biggest regrets is that I only stopped in Chiang Rai for a mere 45 minutes to see this place.
+Have you ever been somewhere that was so overwhelmingly beautiful that it made you cry?
 This was the first place to ever set me off.
 Designed and privately owned by a local artist, it is a contemporary art exhibit in the form of a Buddhist temple.
-Big statues of new media icons, such as ‘the Predator’, surround the temple, whilst a moat of clawing hands circle the front.
-Inside are hundreds of little paintings of material and media icons like Kung Fu Panda, Superman, Converse covering the walls and ceiling.
+Big statues of media icons surround the temple, whilst a moat of clawing hands circle the front.
+Inside are hundreds of little paintings of material and media icons like Kung Fu Panda, Superman, and Converse shoes, all covering the walls and ceiling.
 Mind.
 Blown.